The World’s #1 Executive Coaching and Business Coaching Blog (2017-2021)

 Many elements go into successfully achieving your goals.
 Not only must you have goals, you must also have the motivation and self-confidence to pursue them.
 You must think big while being realistic, and you must be disciplined enough to monitor your progress.
 Being able to foresee possible obstacles can help you prepare for when things go off-track, as can having the discipline to resist temptation to stray from your goals.

 I have identified 21 laws of leadership and cultural transformation that I believe can help you as you develop your own leadership skills and strive toward goals for yourself and for your organization.
-You can download the document for free here.
 Here are the first three of those laws of leadership and cultural transformation and why they work.

 1. Align with People of Extraordinary Character and Competence